Explore St Lucia and surrounding island by yacht

 Bequia is remarkably unspoilt due to limited tourist access, and boasts a rich heritage and vibrant, warm culture.
-Delve into the island’s proud boat building history with a guided tour of the Bequia Boat Museum, or become friendly with the hawksbill turtles nursed by Orton at the Old Hegg Turtle Sanctuary.
+Delve into the island’s proud boat building history with a guided tour of the Bequia Boat Museum.
+Or become friendly with the hawksbill turtles nursed by Orton at the Old Hegg Turtle Sanctuary.
 Thanks to its extremely diverse reef Bequia has 41 Dive sites and is one of the best places to dive in the whole Caribbean.
 Expect to see seahorses, octopi, frogfish and even manta rays.
-Your evening can be spent on-board tucking into your chef’s creations, or dine in one of several highly-regarded restaurants on the island (Auberge des Grenadines is famous for fresh lobster; the Firefly Plantation offers an authentic Caribbean ambiance; Le Petit Jardin showcases some of the best French gourmet in the region).
+Your evening can be spent on-board tucking into your chef’s creations.
+Or dine in one of several highly-regarded restaurants on the island (Auberge des Grenadines is famous for fresh lobster.
+The Firefly Plantation offers an authentic Caribbean ambiance.
+And Le Petit Jardin showcases some of the best French gourmet in the region).
 Spend the night comfortably anchored in the protected natural harbour of Admiralty Bay.

 Day 5: Mustique

-Mustique is a private island, home to just 104 residences, many of which are owned by royalty and well-known figures.
-A delightfully disarming scene, the many white sandy beaches are a place for real relaxation and recuperation, with scarce visitors to disrupt family time together.
+Mustique is a private island, home to just 104 residences.
+Many of which are owned by royalty and well-known figures.
+A delightfully disarming scene with the many white sandy beaches.
+Therefore a place for real relaxation and recuperation, with scarce visitors to disrupt family time together.
 Several coral reefs offer more opportunity to explore the depths in peace.
-The bays of Mustique are the perfect place to drop anchor, ask your crew to set up your water toys and BBQ, and enjoy the perfect Caribbean afternoon.
-For a splash of colour and some local treats, visit the quaint fishing village at Britannia Bay, home to some charming shops, the legendary Basil’s Bar and restaurant and the authentic French-run Sweetie Pie Bakery.
+The bays of Mustique are the perfect place to drop anchor.
+And don’t forget to ask your crew to set up your water toys and BBQ.
+So you can enjoy the perfect Caribbean afternoon.
+For a splash of colour and some local treats, visit the quaint fishing village at Britannia Bay.
+Home to some charming shops and the legendary Basil’s Bar and restaurant.
+And of course the authentic French-run Sweetie Pie Bakery.

 Day 6: Canouan

-Canouan is a short cruise from Mustique and is another prime spot for snorkelling and swimming.
-Spend the day cruising around the various surrounding islands, enjoying the extensive collection of watertoys carried by your luxury yacht.
+Canouan is just a short cruise from Mustique and is another prime spot for snorkelling and swimming.
+Spend the day cruising around the various surrounding islands and enjoy the extensive collection of watertoys carried by your luxury yacht.
 For an afternoon shooting the breeze, Canouan plays host to a first class Jim Fazio golf course.

 Day 7: The Tobago Cays